elugens/hello-javascript/docs/additional-questions/js-animation/css-animations.md

 ---

-### Explain the function and syntax of the CSS transitionend event?
+### Can you explain the function of the CSS transitionend event?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The transitionend event fires when a CSS transition reaches completion.
+  <div><strong>Interview Response:</strong> The `transitionend` event in CSS is triggered when a CSS transition has completed.
 If a transition gets removed before completion, the transition-property deletes, or the display attribute changes to none, the event is not triggered.
+In JavaScript, it can be used to call a function once the transition ends.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />